Admission Requirements

 The MOE requires all students to have evidence acceptable to them of their educational equivalence to Ontario high school in order to qualify to write the OIT examination.
 We encourage International applicants who have a diploma or degree to have this documentation evaluated early in your application process by sending your documentation to the World Education Services (WES) assessment centre.

-- WES (World Education Services): Students that wish to be able to work in municipal plants during summer 2020 are advised to proceed via WES (World Education Services).
-This is the preferred route for students that want to work in municipal plants in their first summer, helping them progress towards the 12 months of related work experience needed to obtain their Class I operator’s exam.
+- WES (World Education Services): Students that wish to be able to work in municipal plants during their first summer in Canada are advised to proceed via WES (World Education Services) – and to make this application prior to starting the program given the time required for documents to be processed in India as well as at WES.
+This is the preferred route for students that want to work in municipal plants in their first summer, helping them progress more quickly towards the 12 months of related work experience required to write the MOE’s Class I operator’s exam.

 OR